The Vanished Garden of Carnal Abandon

 pastry named Sheila Graham and trying to finish The Last Tycoon and

-struggling to make sense of studio employment and fighting an uphill battle to
+struggling to make sense of studio employment and fighting an uphill battle

 stay sober by drinking a lot of Coca-Cola.
 In fact, Graham wrote a book-